vegaprotocol/specs/specs/0000-price-monitoring.md

 ## View from the [vega](https://github.com/vegaprotocol/vega) side

-- for each transaction:
+- Per each transaction:
-  - The price monitoring engine sends the risk model<sup>[1](#footnote1)</sup> the [arrival price of the next transaction](#guide-level-explanation) along with the current `vega time`
+  - the matching engine sends the **price monitoring engine** the [arrival price of the next transaction](#guide-level-explanation) along with the current `vega time`
-  - risk model sends back signal informing if the price protection auction should be triggered (and if so how long the auction period should be)
+  - price monitoring engine sends back signal informing if the price protection auction should be triggered (and if so how long the auction period should be),
   - if no trigger gets activated then the transaction is processed in a regular fashion, otherwise:
     - the price protection auction commences and the transaction considered should be processed in this way (along with any other orders on the book and pending transactions that are valid for auction).

-## View from [quant](https://github.com/vegaprotocol/quant) library side<sup>[1](#footnote1)</sup>
+## View from the price monitoring engine side

-- we get arrival price of the next transaction and `vega time` from [vega](https://github.com/vegaprotocol/vega)
-- we can use that to build a time series and calculate the bounds associated with each trigger
-- these bounds are to be available to other components and included in the market data API
+Price monitoring engine will interface between the matching engine and the risk model.
+It will communicate with the matching engine every time a new transaction is processed (to check it its' arrival price should trigger an auction).
+It will communicate with the risk model with a predefined frequency to inform the risk model of the latest price history and obtain a new set of min/max price move bounds.

+Specifically:

+- Price monitoring engine averages all the prices received from the matching engine that have the same timestamp.
+- It periodically (in a predefined, deterministic way) sends the accrued price history to the risk model and obtains the set of max up/down moves per period τ and the associated level α (it can keep more than one of the [τ, max move up, max move down] triplets).
-- note that bounds themselves will form a timeseries covering range from current time to the maximum τ specified in the triggers.
+- It holds the history of average prices looking back to the maximum τ configured in the market.
-- the bounds are to be calculated at the one second resolution
+- Everytime a new price is received from the matching engine the price monitoring engine checks all the [period, max move up, max move down] triplets relevant for the timestamp, looks-up the associated past (averaged) price and sends the signal back to the matching engine informing if the received price would breach the min/max move prescirbed by the risk model.
-- the bounds corresponding to the current time instant and the arrival price of the next transaction will be used to indicate if the price protection auction should commence, and if so, what should its' period be (see below).
+- The bounds corresponding to the current time instant and the arrival price of the next transaction will be used to indicate if the price protection auction should commence, and if so, what should its' period be (see below).
 - To give an example, with 3 triggers the price protection auction can be calculated as follows:

-  - \>=1% move in 10 min window -> 5 min auction
+  - \>=1% move in 10 min window -> 5 min auction,
-  - \>=2% move in 30 min window -> 15 min auction (i.e. if after 5 min this trigger condiiton is satisfied by the price we'd uncross at, extend auction by 10 mins)
+  - \>=2% move in 30 min window -> 15 min auction (i.e. if after 5 min this trigger condition is satisfied by the price we'd uncross at, extend auction by 10 mins),
-  - \>=5% move in 2 hour window -> 1 hour auction (if after 15 mins, this is satisfied by the price we'd uncross at, extend auction by another 45 mins)
+  - \>=5% move in 2 hour window -> 1 hour auction (if after 15 mins, this is satisfied by the price we'd uncross at, extend auction by another 45 mins).

-- at the market start time and after each price-monitoring auction period the bounds will reset
+- At the market start time and after each price-monitoring auction period the bounds will reset
   - hence the bounds between that time and the minimum τ specified in the triggers will be constant (calculated using current price, the minimum τ and α associated with it).

+## View from [quant](https://github.com/vegaprotocol/quant) library side

+- The risk model calculates the bounds per current price, horizon τ and confidence level α beyond which a price monitoring auction should be triggered.
+- These bounds are to be available to other components and included in the market data API
-- internally the risk model implements a function that takes as input: (current price, confidence level alpha, time period tau) and return limits S<sup>min</sup> and S<sup>max</sup> such that P(S<sup>min</sup> < S<sup>τ</sup> < S<sup>max</sup>) ≥ α.
+- Internally the risk model implements a function that takes as input: (current price, confidence level alpha, time period tau) and return limits S<sup>min</sup> and S<sup>max</sup> such that P(S<sup>min</sup> < S<sup>τ</sup> < S<sup>max</sup>) ≥ α.
 Example input (100, 1 hour, 0.99) returns S_max = 111.2343 and S_min = 93.456.

 ### Notes

 - We need a probability density function (p.d.f.) from the risk model and the inverse p.d.f.
-- Should generally handle a vector of triplets: { horizon, probability, auction (extension) duration }
+- Should generally handle a vector of triplets: { horizon, probability, auction (extension) duration }.
-- Implement a cut-off on probability level so we don’t return spuriously accurate results (check tail estimates we get from probability models)
+- Implement a cut-off on probability level so we don’t return spuriously accurate results (check tail estimates we get from probability models).
 - Cache the results on quant library side.

 # Test cases

 See acceptance criteria.

-<a name="footnote1">[1]: </a>Or perhaps another component that interfaces between the two.